wizeline/wize-docs/interview-process/devops/devops-onsite.md

 ### Previous setup

-The Wize Services team should create a simple application (NodeJs or Ruby on Rails), that includes a Database.
+The Wizeline team should create a simple application (NodeJs or Ruby on Rails), that includes a Database.

 ### Candidate requirements